Arc of the United States: Programs and activities

+The organization hosts a National Convention that hosts people with intellectual and developmental disabilities (IDD), family members, professionals, and advocates to discuss current issues; historical speakers have included John F. Kennedy, who addressed the National Convention in 1963.

+The Arc oversees Wings for Autism/Wings for All, an annual airport “rehearsal” program run with airlines, airports, and security partners to help travelers with autism and other IDDs prepare for air travel.

 According to financial statements submitted to the IRS, the organization's 2019 income was $9.8 million.
 Its end of year assets were reported to be $13.4 million.
 Major sources of income are charitable donations; dues for membership in local and state chapters; and government grants, contracts, and fees.

-The Arc's National Center on Criminal Justice and Disability deals with the unique misunderstandings that can happen on all sides.

 History

+President John F. Kennedy addressing NARC in 1963.
-The first organization of families was the Children's Benevolent League, incorporated in 1936 in the state of Washington.
-The San Francisco chapter was founded in 1951.

-From 1953 to 1973 the organization was called the National Association for Retarded Children, adopting the mantle of the New York-based NYSARC.
+The earliest organization that later became a chapter of The Arc was the Children's Benevolent League, incorporated in 1936 in the state of Washington.
+In 1950, parent groups from across the country met in Minneapolis, MN to formally organize The Arc (originally the National Association of Parents and Friends of Retarded Children), with the goal of expanding community services and civil rights for people with IDD.
+The Arc opened its Governmental Affairs office in Washington, D.C. in the 1960s to focus on national advocacy.

-President John F. Kennedy addressing the NARC in 1963.

 President Richard Nixon meeting with the 1972 poster child of the NARC.

-From 1973 to 1981, the name was changed to the "National Association for Retarded Citizens".
-From 1981 to 1992 that was changed to "Association for Retarded Citizens of the United States".
-The Arc assumed its present name in 1992, recognizing the pejorative nature of the word "retarded".
+From 1973 to 1981, the organization was called the National Association for Retarded Citizens.
+From 1981 to 1992, it was named the Association for Retarded Citizens of the United States.
+The Arc assumed its present name in 1992, in recognition of the pejorative nature of the word "retarded".

-In the 1980s the Arc condemned the use of physical punishment to modify behavior in people with disabilities.

-In 2008, the Arc was among a group of disability organizations, including the Special Olympics and the National Down Syndrome Congress, which called for a boycott of the film Tropic Thunder, partly due to the way it used the word "retard".

-In 2021, Berkshire County Arc management and board were found to have misused state funds on company building projects and personal credit cards, which the CEO said resulted in organizational changes.
+The Arc and its chapters participated in national coalitions that supported major disability-related laws, including the Education for All Handicapped Children Act (now IDEA), the ADA, and later measures such as the Achieving a Better Life Experience (ABLE) Act of 2014 and Rosa's Law.
+The organization also engaged in historical advocacy on Medicaid and Social Security (United States) to expand and protect benefits affecting people with disabilities.